Trades Unit Converter Skip to main content

 Temperature Conversions

-Convert between Fahrenheit, Celsius, Kelvin, and Rankine with the correct offset formulas.
-Shows the formula alongside the result so you can verify.
-Includes common reference points: water freezing, boiling, body temperature.
+Convert between Fahrenheit, Celsius, Kelvin, and Rankine with the standard offset formulas and common reference points.

 Torque Conversions